 Parking in the circular drive is prohibited.
 Campus visitors should park in the front or on the north side of the property.

-Parents planning to eat lunch on campus with their child must first report to the office for sign-in.
+Sign-in at the school office to eat lunch on campus with your child.
 Because unscheduled visits interrupt the rhythm of the class, parents are asked to report to the school office when dropping off books, projects, lunches, uniforms, or other items.
-To get information to a teacher or set up an appointment, parents should call the office or send a note.
-Parents are expected to follow student guidelines in dress when attending any student activities.
+Call the office or send a note to get information to a teacher or set up an appointment.